 Working in partnership with housing providers

-Habitat HM is looking forward to working in partnership with the Ontario government to maximize our impact in building affordable housing.
+Habitat HMD is looking forward to working in partnership with the Ontario government to maximize our impact in building affordable housing.

 Repair and increase the supply of affordable housing